 Alisa Federico Cunningham

-Alisa Federico Cunningham, independent education research consultant, has nearly 20 years of experience in managing and conducting research and evaluation projects on a broad array of topics, including higher education financing, financial aid, measures of college success, and risk factors for student access and attainment.
+Alisa Federico Cunningham has nearly 20 years of experience in managing and conducting research and evaluation projects on a broad array of topics, including higher education financing, financial aid, measures of college success, and risk factors for student access and attainment.
 She has extensive experience with large federal and other datasets, in addition to survey development, program evaluation, and qualitative analyses.

 She has published articles in various journals and magazines, and is the author or co-author of many research reports and policy briefs, most recently, Educational Attainment: Understanding the Data, and an essay in The Rising Costs of Higher Education: A Reference Handbook.
 Alisa also co-authored several studies for the National Center for Education Statistics, including Study of College Costs and Prices, 1988-89 to 1997-98.